aklump/cloudy-tools/documentation/source/configuration.md

 ### Filepaths

-Configuration values which are filepaths can be added to the YAML as relative paths (relative to the script file) like this;
+Configuration values which are filepaths can be added to the YAML as relative paths:

     webroot: ../web
     path_to_binaries: .